phax/peppol-uae/README.md

 # News and noteworthy

 v0.9.0 - 2025-11-28
+* This version suits the TDD 1.0 release published at https://docs.peppol.eu/tdd/ae/v1.0.0/
 * Updated to XML Schema 1.0.0
     * Changed the namespace URI to `urn:peppol:schema:taxdata:1.0`
     * Added `schemaLocation` attribute to XS imports